StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 If the correct input-output mapping has a marginal effect, which aspects of the prompt are most important for in-context learning?

-One possible aspect is the **input distribution**: the underlying distribution that inputs in the examples are from (the red text in the figure below).
+One possible aspect is the **input distribution**, i.e., the underlying distribution that inputs in the examples are from (the red text in the figure below).
 To quantify its impact, we design a variant of demonstrations where each in-context example consists of an input sentence that is randomly sampled from an external corpus (instead of the input from the training data).
 We then compare its performance with demonstrations with random labels.
-The intuition is that these two versions of demonstrations both do not keep the correct input-label correspondence, but only differ in whether or not it conditions on the correct input distribution.
+The intuition is that these two versions of demonstrations both do not keep the correct input-label correspondence, but only differ in whether or not the LM conditions on the correct input distribution.

 {% figure %}
 <img class="postimage_75" src="{{ site.baseurl }}/assets/img/posts/2022-07-21-understanding-incontext/images/image9.png"/>